CenterForOpenScience/COSDev/docs/style_guides/python.rst

 Indentation
 ***********

 Use 4 spaces--never tabs.
-Enough said.
+You may need to change the settings in your text editor of choice.

 Imports
 *******